 Are you a victim of silent treatment?

-A person may refuse to acknowledge their partner’s presence or talk to them, regardless to what their partner says to appease the situation.
+A person may refuse to acknowledge their partner’s presence or talk to them, regardless of what their partner says to appease the situation.

 What causes a person to go silent?